On optimising cost and value in compute systems for radio astronomy: Total Value of Ownership

 Total lifetime scientific value $V_s$ is defined in Equation \ref{eq:scientific_merit} by the maximum achieved performance of the application associated with science case $p$ on the system under investigation $R_{max, p}$, divided by the average amount of resources required per scientific publication for that science case $C_{cpp,p}$.
 This results in the number of scientific publications per unit of time for that science case and system.
-Multiplied by some impact factor per science case, $I_p$\footnote{We are aware that constructing a useful impact factor has many pitfalls.
-See \cite{Lariviere:18} for a discussion about journal impact factors as an example.}, and summed over all science cases targeted by the system $P$ and normalised using the fraction of time each application is expected to consume ($f_p$), gives us a measure for scientific impact per measure of time for that system.
+Multiplied by some impact factor per science case, $I_p$, and summed over all science cases targeted by the system $P$ and normalised using the fraction of time each application is expected to consume ($f_p$), gives us a measure for scientific impact per measure of time for that system.
 Multiplying that by the total lifetime of the system $T_l$ and the fraction of that time the system is actually available (operational availability $A_o$) gives us the total scientific value of a system, in a unitless \textit{scientific impact}.
 For convenience we use computational resources, in floating point operations (FLOP), as a measure for resources required per scientific publication in this model, but other metrics (such as bandwidth, storage capacity, etc), or a combination of such metrics, may be used instead.